- Purchase the complete Expat Arrivals Indonesia Guide (PDF)

 + PRO: Cheap food, communications and household help

 Eating out is very cheap if alcohol is not included.
 Shopping for local fresh produce in the markets and warungs is fun and there are great bargains to be found.
-If buying locally and skipping the supermarkets, one can live very cheaply and well.
+If buying locally and skipping the supermarkets, one can live well and very cheaply.

 - CON: Expensive imported products